microsandbox/rxtui/README.md

 - [Performance Considerations](#performance-considerations)
 - [Examples and Recipes](#examples-and-recipes)

-## Why TermTUI?
+## Why RxTUI?

 Terminal UIs have traditionally been painful to build.
 You either work with low-level escape sequences (error-prone and tedious) or use immediate-mode libraries that require you to manage all state manually.
-TermTUI takes a different approach.
+RxTUI takes a different approach.

 We bring the **retained-mode, component-based architecture** that revolutionized web development to the terminal.
 This means: